Mass Spectrometry and Separations

 Agilent 6120B LCMS

-The Agilent 1260 Infinity HPLC with 6120B Single Quad MS offers robust, versatile, sensitive and selective analysis of a broad range of compounds for routine characterization of complex mixtures.
+The Agilent 1260 Infinity HPLC with 6120B Single Quad MS offers a robust, versatile, sensitive and selective analysis of a broad range of compounds for routine characterization of complex mixtures.
 A quaternary gradient HPLC coupled with a choice of chromatographic stationary phases (C8, C18, phenyl-hexyl, SB-aq) and the specificity of MS detection enables LCMS to cover a broad range of analytical requirements for liquid soluble, polar or non-polar compounds.

 Agilent 1220 Infinity HPLC

 The Agilent 1220 Infinity HPLC instrument comprises a binary gradient solvent pump and single-wavelength UV-vis detection.
 Robust, reproducible HPLC analysis is provided with a single unit capable of full automation.
-This instrument is currently located in the non-synthetic teaching lab (Faraday B32 Teaching Laboratory).

 HPLC analysis is conducted using a range of available column chemistries including C8, C18, phenyl-hexyl, SB-aq phases.
-Samples submitted in a range of concentrations from <1 mg/ml dissolved in analytical solvent.
+Samples submitted in a range of concentrations from <1 mg/ml dissolved in an analytical solvent.
 Instrument detection limited to UV-vis spectroscopy, but this is likely to cover most analytical requirements.

 Thermo Scientific Dionex ICS-5000+ HPIC

 Thermo Scientific Dionex ICS-5000+ Reagent Free Ion Chromatography dual microbore analysis for anions (organic, inorganic, transition metal oxides) and cations.
-Currently located in cTAP B01 Laboratory, and bookable here.

 The ICS-5000+, with all-PEEK flow path capable of operating at high pressures (2000-3000 psi), for the analysis of anions and cations in sample mixtures.
-Reagent-free eluent generation, ion suppression and conductivity detection offers high sensitivity analysis for a range of ions.
+Reagent-free eluent generation, ion suppression and conductivity detection offer high sensitivity analysis for a range of ions.
 Dual IC channels, complete with separate pumps, eluent generation, stationary phase and detection enables simultaneous cation and anion detection of the same sample.

-The modular system with all-PEEK flow path contains dual system to run two different analyses concurrently on a single sample.
+The modular system with all-PEEK flow path contains a dual system to run two different analyses concurrently on a single sample.
 The system is configured for analysis with dual pump, Reagent-free eluent generation, microbore (3–7 mm i.d.) separation, eluent ion suppression and conductivity detection.
 Aqueous components detected routinely in the parts per million range.
 Organic mobile phase analysis is also possible with instrument re-configuration.

-Located in cTAP B06 Instrument Room and bookable here.
+Location: cTAP B06 Instrument Room

 GCMS is a powerful tool for a range of analytical requirements particularly the separation and identification of volatile and semi-volatile compounds.
 With a triple quadrupole GCMS detector, trace-level analysis in complex matrices is possible with liquid or headspace injections.
 Operation in multiple reaction monitoring (MRM) mode provides exceptional sensitivity, selectivity, and specificity for detection and quantitation of targeted compounds.